-65 million hectares Net irrigated area (46% of net sown area is irrigated, 54% is rainfed)
+65 million hectares Net irrigated area (only 46% of net sown area is irrigated, 54% is rainfed)

-Rs 162,000 crore Net investment (gross capital formation) in agriculture & allied sectors in 2012-13 Source: Ministry of Agriculture, 2014-15 annual report Government of India's Strategy The government policy lays emphasis on improving the economic viability of farming as well as protection and improvement of land, water, biodiversity and genetic resources.
-A wide array of programs have been initiated and supported by various ministries covering all the facets of agriculture including agriculture production, farm inputs and management, agriculture credit, postharvest management and value addition, agriculture research and extension, and watershed development.
-Among the programs is the National Food Security Mission to enhance the production of rice, wheat and pulses, and allocation of Rs 50,000 crore over 5 years for development of irrigation facilities.
+Rs 162,000 crore Net investment (gross capital formation) in agriculture & allied sectors in 2012-13 Source: Ministry of Agriculture, 2014-15 annual report Government of India's Strategy The Government policy lays emphasis on improving the economic viability of farming as well as protection and improvement of land, water, biodiversity and genetic resources.
+A wide array of programs have been initiated and supported by various Ministries covering all the facets of agriculture including agriculture production, farm inputs and management, agriculture credit, postharvest management and value addition, agriculture research and extension, and watershed development.
+For instance, the National Food Security Mission is implemented to enhance the production of rice, wheat and pulses, and Rs 50,000 crore is allocated over 5 years for development of irrigation facilities under the scheme.
 Overview of Japan's Assistance Assist enhancement of agricultural productivity and livelihood improvement in rural areas.
-ODA loans of 253 billion Japanese Yen, approx. Rs 13,300 crore, extended since 1981/82.
+ODA loans of 262 billion Japanese Yen, approx. Rs 16,000 crore, extended since 1981/82.